Jacky Ben-Zaken: Politics

-When in 1988 Efraim Gur was elected to Knesset Ben-Zaken became his parliamentary adviser.
+When Efraim Gur was elected to Knesset Ben-Zaken became his parliamentary adviser.
 In 1993 Ben-Zaken was elected to Ashdod municipality as leader of "Tzeirey Ashdod" faction.

 Real estate

 In 1997, in partnership with Avraam Nanikashvili and old friend, retired footballer Haim Revivo he initiated Filgar LTD company.
 Using explosive population growth of Ashdod the company upgraded their business facilities and the group started to invest in yielding real estate across the Israel.
 In 2005 they bought financial group "Financial Levers LTD".
 Using successful capital raising in Tel Aviv Stock Exchange "Financial Levers LTD" started in series of acquisitions in Israel and abroad mainly in Texas, Russia and Kazakhstan.

 F. C. Ashdod

-Ben-Zaken is head of management of F.C.
+Ben-Zaken is the owner 0f F.C.
 Ashdod.
 Under their rule the club stabilized and keep a position in the upper part of the Israeli Premier League.
 The Ashdod football school is one of the best in the country and the club based on its own players.